Sroy20/machine-learning-interview-questions/README.md

 - Statistics and Probability
 - Machine Learning

 Note that deeper knowledge of one/more of the above topics might be expected of you depending on the particular position you are interviewing for.
-This is discussed in the next section.
+This will be discussed in the next section.

 ### What is expected of me in the interviews?
+It